PRESENTING SUPERB RESEARCH THAT ADVANCES THE FIELD OF EDUCATION

 - Request E-Exam Copy

-Why is the sense of taste so conspicuously absent from contemporary educational research and so severely rationed in the ways it is lived in universities schools?
+Why is the sense of taste so conspicuously absent from contemporary educational research and so severely rationed in the ways it is lived in universities and schools?
 After all, in the world, taste is a perceptual and epistemological powerhouse in the complicated process of staying alive as well as living a life.
 Taste is also a process of world making.
-It’s a way of reading, naming, mapping, imagining, remembering, and making worlds and connecting to the worlds of others-therefore it is curricular.
+It’s a way of reading, naming, mapping, imagining, remembering, and making worlds and connecting to the worlds of others--therefore it is curricular.

 In attending to how taste matters and matters of taste, chapters in Tasting Education: Viewing Curriculum, Pedagogy, Learning, and Educational Research Through the Sense of Taste invite participants to think about taste as a sense, and/or the sense of taste, as it plays out in the thinking and doing of education and its inquiry.
 This book takes up taste as an embodied set of meanings that are sensuous, pragmatic, and political: as a key part of the sensorium, and as engagement with the sensuosity of the olfactory, the nose, the mouth, the tongue as a way of making meaning of food, but also ways for making meaning from the food for thought and action that theory can provide.
 It also asks us to take into account the culture of food as it relates to education; whose palates are catered to and whose remain marginalized, deliberately destroyed, or are left-unfed?
 Taste, then, also becomes a way of resisting, challenging, and reimagining such modes as they play themselves out in curriculum and pedagogy and reveal collective commitments that include shared pleasure alongside political and social action (Siniscalchi, 2018).
 This book offers a space for deeper conversations around taste in curriculum and elsewhere, and how taste is being used to dismantle oppression in these spaces.
 The slow-food movement argues that “taste and pleasure” must return to the table (Siniscalchi, 2018).
 Tasting Education invites the mixed pleasures and problematics of taste to the table of educational research as well.